shrumit/CS2212-Java-Weather-App/README.md

 * Java
 * Maven

 On github, download the package as a ZIP or clone to Desktop with this SSH clone URL: git@github.com:UWO-2212-W2015/team5.git.
 A packaged version is found in the JAR file in the folder "target".
 The JAR is named cs2212group5-1.0-jar-with-dependencies.jar.
-THis packaged version is ready to go, and can be used by simply clicking on it.
+This packaged version is ready to go, and can be used by simply clicking on it.

 In the git bash, the commands are as follows:

-`git clone git@github.com:UWO-2212-W2015/team5.git
+`git clone git@github.com:UWO-2212-W2015/team5.git`

-java -jar target/cs2212group5-1.0-jar-with-dependencies.jar`
+`java -jar target/cs2212group5-1.0-jar-with-dependencies.jar`

 ###Build